 About the Library Marketing and

-We had a stellar debut with a packed house and rooms full of buzzing, engaged library marketers in 2015 and we are back for more excitement in 2016!
+We had a stellar debut with a packed house and rooms full of buzzing, engaged library marketers in 2015, we came back bigger and better in 2016, and we are proud to be planning the 3rd conference for fall of 2017!

 How the LMCC Came to Be